miar/yap-BenchSuite/README.md

-An automated benchmark suite framework based on Jenkins/GitHub for Yap development.
+An automated benchmark suite framework for Yap development based on Jenkins/GitHub.

 ------> Under construction <------